dabrabgellak/simple_shell/README.md

     $ git clone https://github.com/dabrabgellak/simple_shell.git
 ```

-- The simple_shell will be compiled with gcc 4.8.4.
+- The Dollar shell will be compiled with gcc 4.8.4.
 To compile it use the following flags:

 ```bash
     $ gcc -Wall -Werror -Wextra -pedantic *.c -o hsh